cha87de/clouds-exercises/ex-3/lesson-loadbalancing.md

 ```

 Before we can export the database from your existing mediawiki vm and import it to the new one, don't forget to add the wikimedia user, database and permissions.
-For a step-by-step guide, please have a look at exercise 1.
+For a step-by-step guide, please have a look at exercise 1, "Task: Setup Database".
 Since we will connect to the database from a remote host later on, add
 additionally the following permissions:
 ```
 GRANT ALL PRIVILEGES ON wikidb.* TO 'wikiuser'@'%' IDENTIFIED BY 'password';